Recording A Live Show at a Gig

 How many times have you played, or even just been to, a great live show that you wished had been recorded or filmed?
 Well now, it’s not only possible, it’s affordable, and it can be done ANYWHERE.

 Martyn Baker had the idea of using multiple cameras to record the visuals of live music, from watching what the camera operators & vision mixers were doing, when he was working as a sound freelance on TV news broadcasts at Aljazeera and BBC News.
-Typically, even though there’s often just one newsreader presenting the news at a desk, or occasionally standing and talking to a video image, there can be 8 or 9 cameras in use!
+Typically, even though there’s often just one newsreader presenting the news at a desk, or occasionally standing and talking to a video image, there can be 6 or more cameras in use!

 This gives much more interest to the programme, and prevents it from becoming visually boring.
 So obviously this approach will have even more impact when presenting something as interesting as music!
 Because cameras on the stage can be seen by other cameras, it was decided to use micro HD ones there, to be as unobtrusive and hidden from each other as possible.